greilick-industries/rcatc-scripts-grblhal/README.md

 ## Installation

 ### Upload Macros
 It is a good idea to save a local copy of the P200.macro.
-You will need to modify this file with to make changes to your RapidChange configuration.
+You will need to modify this file to make changes to your RapidChange configuration.

 Upload your modified P200.macro and the other provided macros to your SD card.
 You may need to reboot